shirish93/shirish93.github.io/_posts/2024-12-21-stop-the-slop.md

 ---
-layout: post
-title: Posting llm-generated content as your own is hurting you
 author: shirish
 categories:
 - writing
 - ai
 - llm
 featured: false
 hidden: false
 image: assets/images/innotrap.png
 image_description: The lightbulb (portrayed) can be a tricky monster.
 Watch out for their evil ways!
 Lovingly illustrated on my Kindle scribe.
+last_modified_at: '2026-08-04'
+layout: post
+title: Posting llm-generated content as your own is hurting you
 ---

 Seriously, don't publish that raw ChatGPT'd thinkfluencer piece as your own.
 Nobody's falling for it, everybody's doing it, and you're cheating yourself.